 As with any packaged product today, you do need to take into consideration the seasonings that are included, and the higher sodium levels of a packaged product - which frankly, seems to have gotten a lot more salty to my taste-buds the past few years.
 Everything packaged - from boxed convenience meals to chips - all taste so highly salted to me, and I'm guessing that the salt is replacing some of those nasty preservatives that consumers demanded be removed.
 Luckily, I've experimented with the cream soups and discovered that while the reduced sodium and fat versions may not work as well with some casseroles, they do seem to work well with this slow cooker dressing.
 I also recommend using a lower sodium chicken broth when using the packaged stuffing, but not using freshly toasted bread or cornbread.

 I had a package of Pepperidge Farm cornbread stuffing in my pantry that needed to be used, so that's what I used today, but their herb bread stuffing is just as good, if you prefer that.
 A combination of the two is also very good.
-Like so many other products today, the large bags of stuffing have also shrunk from its original 16 ounce bag, but the recipe still seems to hold its own, despite the loss of a few ounces, though you may want to use part of a partial bag to make up the difference to stay true too the original recipe.
+Like so many other products today, the large bags of stuffing have also shrunk from its original 16 ounce bag to now 14 ounces, but the recipe still seems to hold its own, despite the loss of a few ounces.
 I do not recommend the cubed style version of stuffing mix because the liquid to bread ratio has not been adjusted for that and your dish may be too dry.
 If you use a boxed stuffing (like StoveTop) please understand that those are generally only about 6 ounces, so you will need several of them.

-If you prefer to use fresh bread or cornbread instead, crumble the cornbread or whatever breads you are using and toast them first.
+If you prefer to use fresh bread or cornbread instead, make a 9 x 13 pan of your favorite, crumble the cornbread or whatever breads you are using and toast them first.
 Use the regular great for cooking cream soups and regular chicken broth, rather than the low sodium products, add a little poultry seasoning and bump up the herbs to make up for the loss of seasoning in the Pepperidge Farms mix.

 Like my regular oven baked stuffing, I use a bit of the Bell's seasoning in place of plain sage.
 Bell's is a mixture of several seasonings, including rosemary, oregano, sage, ginger, and marjoram, and really adds a nice flavor punch to any dressing.
 If you don't have access to Bell's, or you don't feel like making up a copycat batch, just use plain sage, or add a couple tiny pinches of some or all of those seasonings.